 "I kept thinking we were gonna score," said Alford.
-"Every time I came in the dugout, I was relieved that we held them one more inning, and I thought we'd score to end the game.'
+"Every time I came in the dugout, I was relieved that we held them one more inning, and I thought we'd score to end the game."
 Alford pitched 12.2 innings of the second game before allowing Northern to take the lead.
 Her record dropped to 7-6 on the year.
 "Staci was pitching well," said coach Miller.
 "As long as she was throwing well, I was gonna go with her.
 She probably got a little tired down the stretch, but it was her game at that point."

-She pitched 13 innings, which is a long time to pitch," explained Abrahamson.
-"We needed to battle back to salvage the day, and I was pleased we were able to.'
+"She pitched 13 innings, which is a long time to pitch," explained Abrahamson.
+"We needed to battle back to salvage the day, and I was pleased we were able to."
 Offensively, Notre Dame had their chances.
-They pounded out ten hits, including three apiece by Hayes and McMurray, while junior Christy Connover added two.
-'We had our chances, but we weren't able to capitalize,' realized Miller.
+They pounded out ten hits, including three apiece by Hayes and McMurray, while junior Christy Connoyer added two.
+We had our chances, but we weren't able to capitalize, realized Miller.
 The Irish had two base runners on in the thirteenth, but couldn't score the runners.
 Notre Dame continues their season on Thursday at UIC, and then returns home to face Indiana State on Saturday at 2 p.m.
 The Irish will compete in the Mid Continent Conference tournament on May 11-12 in Indianapolis.
 These are big games this week and we need to continue to play well and win," concluded Alford.

-The Mishawaka Monitor is looking for a good Display Ad Salesperson.
-We are an exciting new NEWSpaper--NOT a shopper.
+for a good Display Ad Salesperson.

+paper--NOT a shopper.